Deep Line Throttle

 You must confirm your age bracket and complete the mandatory Release of Liability and Waiver Agreement (parent/guardian signature required if under 18).

 NO WAIVER, NO ELIGIBILITY.
-Submissions open December 1st and close February 28th.
+Submissions open January 1st, 2026 and close March 15th, 2026.
 Good luck, and show us you Respect the Send!

 YOU CAN SEND IT.
 BUT CAN YOU RESPECT THE SEND?